Baptistou/PopupFilter/README.txt

 --------------------------------------------------------------------------------

-Language support : English, French, Italian, Spannish.
+Language support : English, French, Italian, Spanish.
 Browser support : Firefox 54+, Firefox Android 57+, Chrome 42+, Opera 33+.

 Updates :
+* version 3.1 (04/01/2018)
+- Fix compatibility issue with Chromium PDF Viewer Plugin not working with CSP sandbox.
+- Fix compatibility issue with Firefox not opening Google links with CSP sandbox.

 * version 3.0 (02/01/2018)
 - Fix issue with Settings page which could not open again if its tab url was modified.
 - Fix issue with browser.tabs.onRemoved event not firing in some case on Firefox Quantum.